hpai1/cse15l-lab-reports/w1-lab-report.md

 > UCSD Technology Account Lookup Homepage

 2. Enter your UCSD username and student ID in the respective fields.
-3. Locate your CSE 15l account username which starts with the letters "cs15l" as shown circled in the red circle below
+3. Locate your CSE 15l account username which starts with the letters "cs15l" as shown in the red circle
 <img width="1470" alt="Screen Shot 2023-01-13 at 4 47 56 PM" src="https://user-images.githubusercontent.com/69052552/212456992-00c9fbc7-2d2f-46a5-907f-ec90150474e0.png">
 > UCSD Technology Site to find lab account details (Account name circled in red)
 4. If this is your first time accessing this account, follow the below steps to set-up your password